elceebee/red-dot-art/README.md

 ## What this app does and why

-Red Dot Art is designed to assist with selling student art at VIP events.
+Red Dot Art is designed to assist with selling student art at VIP events in advance of the degree show.
-It is to be used by tour guides and artists, equipped with smart phones or small tablets, to match available art with the VIPs on the guest lists.
+It is to be used by tour guides and artists equipped with smart phones or tablets.
+They guides to match available artworks with the VIPs on the guest lists to be invoiced later.

-I used socketio to allow for real-time updating of reservation status, to ensure guides have up-to-date information.
+I used socketio to allow for real-time updating of reservation status to ensure guides have up-to-date information.

 I developed this app for a CS50 (harvardx) final project.
+The brief was simply to "build something of interest to you, that you solve an actual problem, that you impact your community".
+For more information about CS50, see <https://www.edx.org/course/cs50s-introduction-to-computer-science>

 ## Technologies